...

 Verona is located on the northern edge of the Po Valley, in the Veneto region, and it is a city of approximately 257.000 inhabitants.
 One of its main symbols is the Verona Arena, an ancient roman amphitheater with an excellent degree of preservation; the entire city was in fact also declared a world heritage site by UNESCO, for its remarkable preservation of buildings from different ages of history.

-Entering Italy from abroad
+Relocating to Verona and entering Italy from abroad

 Instead, if you are an EU citizen, you will simply need your ID or passport to enter the country, but you will also need to obtain the fiscal code.